 - A. As it pertains to student organizations, solicitation is defined as the seeking of funds or support by a recognized student organization from sources other than its members including the procurement of supplies, and other forms of support, and the selling and distribution of items, materials or products and services. - B. Recognized student organizations may be authorized to solicit on campus as long as such solicitation is consistent with the aims of the organization and is not for the personal benefit of members.
-In interpreting the aims or purposes of the recognized student organization, the statement in its constitution will be followed. - C. Requests for approval of any form of solicitation must be made in writing to the Assistant Vice Chancellor for Student Affairs not later than seven (7) business days preceding the date of the proposed date of the activity.
-Special forms for making requests are provided in the Office of the Assistant Vice Chancellor for Student Affairs.
-Following content approval by the Assistant Vice Chancellor for Student Affairs, the requesting organization must make appropriate arrangements and scheduling with the administrative office of the facility to be used.
+In interpreting the aims or purposes of the recognized student organization, the statement in its constitution will be followed. - C. Requests for approval of any form of solicitation must be made in writing to the Associate Vice Chancellor for Student Affairs not later than seven (7) business days preceding the date of the proposed date of the activity.
+Special forms for making requests are provided in the Office of the Associate Vice Chancellor for Student Affairs.
+Following approval by the Associate Vice Chancellor for Student Affairs, the requesting organization must make appropriate arrangements and scheduling with the administrative office of the facility to be used.
 Content approval for the project is not a guarantee of the availability of the space.
-The Assistant Vice Chancellor for Student Affairs will assist the organization in scheduling and coordinating outdoor space with the appropriate Facilities Management Office.
-Ordinarily, the academic buildings and the non-public areas of the Residence Halls will not be used for purposes of solicitation.
+The Associate Vice Chancellor for Student Affairs will assist the organization in scheduling and coordinating outdoor space with the appropriate Facilities Management Office.
+Ordinarily, the academic buildings will not be used for purposes of solicitation.
+(The procedure for obtaining permission to solicit on campus can be found above under Campus Regulations (ADD Internal LINK) and on the Student Life web site (Check Link).